BS Zoology / Animal Behavior, 1978, University of California, Davis

 Unique Set of Experience and Skills

-With my education and long career as an illustrator, photographer and communications specialist for University of California, Davis, and as a freelance photographer and illustrator, I have created images of a broad range of subjects from mammals, birds, reptiles, and amphibians to plants and fungi.
+With my education and long career as an illustrator, photographer and communications specialist for University of California, Davis, and as a freelance photographer and illustrator, I have created images of a broad range of subjects from mammals, birds, reptiles, and amphibians to insects, plants and fungi.

 • Extensive experience photographing a broad range of animal and plant species in North, South and Central America, SE Asia, Tanzania, and Madagascar, both in the field and in the laboratory